Willson Contreras Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets have the 26th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Mets' 4.64 team ERA ranks 26th among all league pitching staffs.

-- Mets pitchers combine to give up the fourth-most home runs in baseball (93 total, 1.4 per game).
+- Mets pitchers combine to allow 94 total home runs at a clip of 1.4 per game (fifth-most in baseball).

+- Senga gets the start for the Mets, his 13th of the season.
+He is 6-3 with a 3.34 ERA and 79 strikeouts through 64 2/3 innings pitched.

-- In his most recent appearance on Friday, the righty tossed 3 2/3 innings against the Pittsburgh Pirates, allowing seven earned runs while surrendering eight hits.
+- In his most recent appearance on Saturday, the righty went seven innings against the Pittsburgh Pirates, allowing no earned runs while surrendering two hits.

-- The 27-year-old has put up a 5.14 ERA and 7.0 strikeouts per nine innings in 13 games this season, while giving up a batting average of .287 to his opponents.
+- The 30-year-old has an ERA of 3.34, with 11 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .205 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.